Revive or Reinstate a Corporation or LLC

-In cases where a company gets dissolved involuntarily by the secretary of state (called “administrative dissolution”), it is often possible to reinstate or revive the company’s right to do business.
+In cases where a company gets dissolved involuntarily by the state (called “administrative dissolution”), it is often possible to reinstate or revive the company’s right to do business.

-Since most states limit the time available to an administratively dissolved company to reinstate its charter, find out first if your company is still eligible to seek reinstatement.
+Since most states limit the time available for an administratively dissolved company to reinstate, you’ll need to find out if your company is still eligible to seek reinstatement.

 Reinstating your business requires solving whatever problem led to its administrative dissolution in the first place, so it’s crucial to accurately identify that problem.
 The most common causes include:

 In most cases, however, the causes of dissolution won’t be a mystery.
-A secretary of state will send a company notice (sometimes called a “notice of grounds”) identifying how the company fell out of compliance and stating how long the company has to resolve the problem before administrative dissolution takes place.
+The state will typically send a company notice (sometimes called a “notice of grounds”) identifying how the company fell out of compliance and stating how long the company has to resolve the problem before administrative dissolution takes place.
 If your business has already been administratively dissolved by the state, you likely received that notice a long time ago.

-Once you know why the state revoked your company’s charter, it’s time to apply for reinstatement with the secretary state.
-On this point, however, the states often part ways.
-Each state writes its own rules, creates its own reinstatement forms (if it has a form at all), and requires its own order of execution.
-That means you’ll need to tread carefully, research your state’s reinstatement requirements, and possibly seek professional assistance along the way.
+Once you know why the state revoked your company’s charter, it’s time to apply for reinstatement.
+The reinstatement process varies state to state.
+Each state has its own filing fees, writes its own rules and creates its own reinstatement forms (if it has a form at all).
+This means you’ll need to tread carefully, research your state’s reinstatement requirements, and possibly seek professional assistance along the way.

-Still, it remains possible to point your company, if only tentatively, in the right direction.
-If your company was dissolved for failing to file annual reports, for instance, submitting at least one such report will almost certainly play a role in your business’s reinstatement.
-Some states will require the submission of each missing annual report along with their filing fees (going back for however many years of reports your company missed), while in other states your company will only submit the delinquent report for the previous year.
+Other requirements depend not only on the state but your reason for dissolution.
+If your company was dissolved for failing to file annual reports, for instance, you’ll almost certainly need to submit one or more reports for reinstatement.
+Some states will require the submission of each missing annual report along with their filing fees (going back for however many years of reports your company missed), while other states only require your company to submit the delinquent report for the previous year.